I love South Korea. There is just something about it that is so captivating, magical, and unlike anywhere else that I have visited.

 I cannot stress enough how much fun Korea is!

-I lived in Korea for a year and traveled extensively through the county and I have never felt safer anywhere else.
-Since the country has such a night time culture, even walking home late in the evenings there will always be people around.
+I lived in Korea for a year and traveled extensively throughout the country.
+I can safely say that I have never felt safer anywhere else in the world.
+Since the country has such a nighttime culture, even walking home late in the evenings there will always be people around.

 Coming from the UK, I’m used to the horrible, cramped and expensive subways in London, or the extortionate train prices to get from one City to another.